-LING 632 Laboratory Research (3) Laboratory methods for research in linguistics.
-Introduction to hardware, software, research designs and basic analysis techniques commonly used in laboratory-based research.
-Combines lecture, laboratory work and discussion.
+LING 632 Laboratory and Quantitative Research Methods (3) Laboratory and quantitative methods for research on language.
+Introduction to hardware, software, research designs, and basic analysis techniques commonly used in quantitative language research.
+Combines lecture, laboratory work ,and discussion.
 Pre: graduate standing.

 LING 640 (Alpha) Topics in Linguistics (3) History of the discipline, schools of linguistic thought, current issues, etc. Repeatable unlimited times.
 (E) English linguistics; (F) phonology and phonetics; (G) general; (H) history of the discipline; (S) sociolinguistics; (X) syntax; (Y) psycholinguistics.
 Pre: consent.